-In the book 1984 by George Orwell, published almost exactly 70 years ago, a totalitarian government watched its citizens through their television set.
+In the book 1984 by George Orwell, published almost exactly 70 years ago (and remarkably relevant, we recently noted), a totalitarian government watched its citizens through their television set.
 While that may seem like a wild, tinfoil hat-wearing kind of dystopia, it turns out that it wasn’t too far off.
 Our televisions, and other smart devices, may be watching us after all, if not to that extreme level.

 In a study by Princeton University, researchers found that internet-connected TVs have data trackers that record a surprising amount of things using bots.